fkie/field_test_tool/README.md

 ### **5.3.
 FTT web GUI**

 After running the FTT server API, visit http://localhost:5000/ from your web browser (alternatively, the IP address of the machine running the server).
+Usage instructions can be found under the _docs_ directory of this repository.
 <br/><br/>

 ### **5.4.
 PDF-Report generator**

 The following commands will run the report generator.
-The output PDF report will be available at _<ros_workspace>/src/field_test_tool/ftt_report_generator/build/<configured_report_name>.pdf_.
+The output PDF report will be available at _<ros_workspace>/src/field_test_tool/ftt_report_generator/build/report.pdf_.
 The report configuration options are explained below.

 ```bash
 cd <ros_workspace>/src/field_test_tool/ftt_report_generator/src/